ombhilare999/SRA-BOARD-2020/README.md

         -  Parallel mode is special feature, it is used for high rated motors. if suppose your motor needs more than 1.2 amp current then for that motor parallel mode should be used.
         -  In parallel mode the channel's directional pins and output pins are shorted. so only one motor is connected to one motor driver i.e. using two channels you can control one motor because of which current capacity is doubled to 2.4 amp.
         -  So in parallel mode two high rated motors can be controlled using esp32.
-        -  One thing should be noted here that directional pin shorting is done by manyal DPDT switch.
+        -  One thing should be noted here that directional pin shorting is done by manual DPDT switch.
 If user turns on 'TB_A' switch then first motor driver goes into parallel mode and its directional pins are shorted.
 IN1 = IN3 = 25 and IN2 = IN4 = 26.If TB_A switch is off first motor driver goes into normal mode where gpio connections are IN1 = 32: IN2 = 33: IN3 = 25: IN4 = 26.
 This is all done automatically.
         - In parallel mode the J1,J2,J3 and J4 junctions needs to be shorted.They shorts the output of the motor driver.
 - ### **Moving back to vintage Bar Graph LED and more no. of switches**:<br /><br />
     - In previous year we were using 2 programmable switches and 2 programmable Leds but in this years design we have provided bar graph led which contains 10 Leds out of which two are reserved for 5V and 3.3V voltage indication purpose.